xoltia/zi/README.md

     -r, --remote         List only remote versions
     -l, --local          List only local versions

+Flags for `install` subcommand:
+    -f, --force          Remove the existing download if it exists -s, --skip-zls       Skip downloading and/or linking the ZLS executable

 Environment variables:
     ZI_INSTALL_DIR       Directory to install Zig versions (default: $HOME/.zi) ZI_LINK_DIR          Directory to create symlinks for the active Zig version (default: $HOME/.local/bin)